youngwookim/cloud-native-101/cloud-native-101.md

 > In general usage, “cloud-native” is an approach to building and running applications
 > that exploits the advantages of the cloud computing delivery model.
 “Cloud-native” is
-> about howapplications are created and deployed, not where.
-It implies that the apps
+> about **how applications are created and deployed, not where.** It implies that the apps
 > live in the public cloud, as opposed to an on-premises datacenter.

 > The CNCF defines “cloud-native” a little more narrowly, to mean using open source